APyFloatArray

 Return the discrete linear convolution with another one-dimensional array.

-Return the cumulative product of the elements along a given axes.
+Return cumulative product of elements along a given axes.

 Return the cumulative sum of the elements along a given axis.